Agape Core Values and Roles

 Empowerment takes courage.
-It is important that we not refuse to empower people because we fear what other people, Christians, or churches might think.
+It is important that we not refuse to empower people because we fear what others, Christians, or churches might think.
 It is also important that we not refuse to empower people because we fear the “appearance” of something that is considered false teaching.
 Empowering people means that we boldly support them being what God has called them to be and support their fulfilling God’s mission even if others feel this is risky.

 The churches of Christ believe that the Bible is the inspired word of God (2 Timothy 3:16-17).
 In the churches of Christ we commit to practicing what the Bible teaches and make no test of fellowship anything not discussed in the scriptures.
 Over the past few decades we have fought for the rights of African-Americans, children, those outside the church, and women.
 Our history has its injustices to people from the previous groups but at key points in our history the voices of men and women have risen to oppose these injustices and call us to change.
 In most cases these voices have come from our educational institutions.
 While these voices created controversy, through time we have come to appreciate their courage and accept their wisdom.